ianhernandezz/Capstone_Final_Report/README.md

 - Created links to sections within readme file
 - Polished powerpoint sections
-- Created a Tableau Dashboard wiht assistance of the team
+- Created a Tableau Dashboard with assistance of the team
 - Created a webhosting for the dashboard to be accessed by anyone

 Kevin Estrada

 Jayce Cox

+-Polished google slides
+-Assisted with Tableau

 # Communication Protocols